Wing Reaches Market Cap of $40.01 Million (WING)

-Wing (CURRENCY:WING) traded 5.8% lower against the dollar during the twenty-four hour period ending at 0:00 AM Eastern on October 2nd.
+Wing (CURRENCY:WING) traded down 5.8% against the dollar during the twenty-four hour period ending at 9:00 AM ET on October 8th.
+One Wing coin can now be purchased for approximately $21.43 or 0.00048417 BTC on cryptocurrency exchanges.
 Wing has a total market cap of $40.01 million and approximately $4.27 million worth of Wing was traded on exchanges in the last 24 hours.
-In the last week, Wing has traded down 4.4% against the dollar.
-One Wing coin can currently be purchased for approximately $21.43 or 0.00048417 BTC on major exchanges.
+In the last seven days, Wing has traded 4.4% lower against the dollar.

 Wing Profile